Dad to son, “What should I title my post on Beautiful and True”?

 “Strong”, my wife chimed in from the kitchen as she continued washing the dishes.

 “Yes, because it has to put up with all that pollen and still grow.”

 “Yes, that pretty little blue flower has to put up with all that Ponderosa pine pollen sticking all over it and still be beautiful and grow, that is strong.”

 I was thinking the title might be, “Local man with iPhone finds Perstemon in his yard.”

 And so, for all six of you Beautiful and True fans (love you, Mom!), we offer a behind the scenes look at the titling process!
 But not without a point.
 And here it is.

-When you notice something beautiful there is an opportunity to do more than just say, “Awww, pretty flower…” and move on.
+When we notice something beautiful, like Perstemon, there is an opportunity to do more than just say, “Awww, pretty flower…” and move on.
 There is an opportunity to reflect for a moment.
 Consider that beauty.
 How would you title the moment?
 What is the one word that summarizes your experience of that beauty?
-It’s a good little exercise in your daily habit of noticing something Beautiful or True.
+It’s a practical way of helping us take a moment when we encounter beauty.

 Notice something Beautiful or True today.